CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 ### Alba: A Wildlife Adventure

-TODO: green notebook
+"Alba" is a stylised, cute, and peaceful video game about the girl Alba spending her summer holiday with her grandparents on a Mediterranean island.
+You go around exploring the local wildlife, as well as talk to the locals about things like the mayor's plan to build a mega-hotel on the island (which is really nicely portrayed as a nuanced issue, not purely evil).
+The game is incredibly immersive with a lot of attention to tiny details that aren't immediately obvious, because your brain just accepts them as "how the world works", that's how seamlessly they're implemented.

+The buildings are unquestionably Mediterranean in architecture, with slightly boxy houses in town and  houses with tiled roofs and white walls surrounding them in the residential area just on the outskirts of town.
+There is a constant background noise of cicadas as well, which anyone who has been to the Mediterranean in the summer will recognise.
+And all of that, combined with the deep blue sky, bright sun in the day, and warm tint in the evenings, really make you believe you're on a small Mediterranean island.

+The crowning jewel of Alba, in my opinion, is its sound design: the people behind that _clearly_ studied a lot of birds.
+The wood pigeons coo from up in trees or gutters, the distant cries of swifts descend from high in the sky, great tits chirp, oystercatchers have their distinctive cry; you can essentially find any bird if you happen to hear its call.
+The game conveys directional audio really well, even on headphones or TV speakers, and since there's no obvious cut-off distance, you are able to locate even distant bird calls.

+Also, the animations are spot-on: swifts glide and very occasionally flap their wings; swallows swoop; pigeons hop; seagulls glide and hop; smaller birds do that silly little hop when they can't quite be bothered flying.
+And the main character, Alba, who is a little girl (probably 8 or so) doesn't simply walk, she skips and runs.
+At random!
+Like a kid would!
+It's really well done.
+(I know I might sound overly enthusiastic here, but I do genuinely find it amazing how much attention to detail there is in this game.)
+There are also some brutally honest yes/no answers you get to give, in exactly the way a young child would.

+At the end of the story, the game lets you explore freely, so there is no pressure to complete the wildlife journal before you complete the story.
+So yeah, if you're looking for a cute little game to take you away on a relaxing exploration of wildlife in the Mediterranean, Alba is an excellent "sit back and relax"-game that is also fun to play.

 ### Furi

 Furi is an extremely challenging boss-rush game.
-It is probably the hardest game I have played.
+It is probably the hardest game I have played in many years.
 You play as a mysterious character locked up in a high-security space prison, and you have to escape by fighting each section's "Guardian".
-There is a story, which is revealed throughout the fights, and the ending when you finally break free is really well done.
-It _is_ very difficult though, and more in a "raw difficulty" kind of way than, for example, Celeste or Hollow Knight, both of which are tough but fair.
-An exercise in frustration at times, but a fun one (if you're into those kinds of games ^^) with a really good soundtrack.
+You have a sword (melee attack), a laser gun (ranged attack), a dash/dodge, and a parry; nothing more, nothing less.
+And each boss requires you to use these in different ways, adapting to that fighter's attack style and patterns.
+There is a story, which is revealed throughout the fights, and the ending when you finally break free is really well done. _It is very difficult though,_ and more in a "raw difficulty" kind of way than, for example, Celeste or Hollow Knight, both of which are tough but fair.
+An exercise in frustration at times, but a fun one (if you're into those kinds of games ^^) with a really good soundtrack and story.

 (The camera angles in-between fights are completely wack however, and the game not automatically readjusting your input-direction-transformation when the